csinisa/blazor_server_keycloak/README.md

 ### Make sure roles are included in the user profile.

 This is an important step.
-By default user roles are not included in the user profile, nor the token.
+By default user roles are not included in the user profile.
 This demo sample is reading the user roles from the user profile, so we must make sure user roles are included in the user profile.

 12. Include client roles in the user profile